callumc789/data-science/time-series/RNN LSTM/README.md

 - The choice of input fields was based upon brief research and without incorporating domain expertise.
 Ideally, more time would be given to assessing the relative importance of a range of input features.
 - The input data does not cover a whole year, so the model is currently unaware of year-round seasonal trends.
 However, it could feasibly identify this with the current script, since there are also sin/cos fields for the day-of-the-year number.
 - Precipitation is not factored into the inputs, which could potentially affect wind, outdoor humidity and outdoor temperature.

-### Acknowledgements
-I wish to extend my thanks to those who have set up and described the task, as well as to those who may review it.
-And also thank you for providing this opportunity to dive into some of the problems that Source.ag aims to solve.